 COVID-19 Updates on Library Services & Operations

-Last updated June 24 2020
+Last updated September 25, 2020

-Access to Collections
+Access to collections

-Online resources (e-journals, e-books, databases, etc.) continue to be available to support the university's academic and research mission.
+Online resources (e-journals, ebooks, databases, etc.) continue to be available to support the university's academic and research mission.
 Consult the library’s website, subject guides and off-campus access instructions for more information.

 If you require access to specific items in our collections for your research and learning, please contact the library using our Ask Us service or reach out to a subject librarian or archivist directly.
-We can help to locate and provide access to online versions of many of our print materials, help to identify alternative resources where online versions are not available, and answer questions about the curbside pick-up service.
+We can help to locate and provide access to online versions of many of our print materials, help to identify alternative resources where online versions are not available, and answer questions about curbside pick-up and scanning services.
 We also continue to purchase and license information resources to meet your needs.

 Curbside access to print collections

-The library is pleased to open our curbside pickup service to all current Queen’s students, faculty, and staff using the Request feature in our Omni search tool.
+The library offers a curbside pickup service to all current Queen’s students, faculty, staff, and emeritus using the Request feature in our Omni search tool.
 Materials will be retrieved on a first-come, first-serve basis, and users will be notified by email when their item(s) are available for pickup at Stauffer Library.
-Please see our instructions on how to complete these requests.
+Curbside pickup is available Tuesdays and Fridays, between 1-3 pm.